sacridini/Awesome-Geospatial/README.md

 * [NTS Net Topology Suite](https://github.com/NetTopologySuite/NetTopologySuite) - A .NET GIS solution that is fast and reliable for the .NET platform.
 * [Geo](https://github.com/sibartlett/Geo) - A geospatial library for .NET
 * [SharpKml](https://sharpkml.codeplex.com/) - Is able to read/write both KML files and KMZ files.
+* [Mapbox Maps SDK for Unity](https://www.mapbox.com/unity-sdk/) - The Maps SDK for Unity is a collection of tools for building Unity applications from real map data.

 ## C++